-2. Lateness to lessons Code 9
+2. Lateness to lessons

 We expect all students to arrive to lessons promptly.
 Students need to be in lessons and ready to learn by the second bell after break and lunch.
-During lesson change over students should walk straight to their lessons following the Academy's' one way system.
-If a student is late to a lesson, they will receive a Code 9 on the register, resulting in a 20 minute after school detention.
+Students have 3 minutes to move between lessons and a bell rings to indicate lateness.
+Pupils who are later than this will receive a negative event log and a 20 minute detention after school.